Thivagar28/Smart-wifi-rover/README.md

 This project demonstrates an IoT-based Wi-Fi-controlled car using the ESP32 microcontroller.
 The car can be operated through a smartphone app or web interface using Wi-Fi communication.
-It integrates motor driver (L298N), ESP32, and battery power source to control motion in all directions.
+It integrates motor driver (L298N), ESP32, and IR sensor to control motion in all directions.

 🔌 Here the Circuit Diagram for the project